 Manufacturing gets a boost with big names

 The Dallas area has a vast amount of land – which makes it the perfect destination for large-scale manufacturing projects.
-According to the Dallas Federal Reserve economist, Laila Assanie, the growing economy of Dallas has given a boost to jobs in the manufacturing sector.
+According to the Dallas Federal Reserve economist, Laila Assanie, Dallas’ booming economy has increased job growth in the manufacturing sector.
 Assaine observed that energy played a determining role in the flat numbers last year.
-While the overall manufacturing employment in Texas contracted, Dallas’ manufacturing employment saw a jump of 1.8 percent.
+While the overall manufacturing employment in Texas contracted, Dallas’ manufacturing employment saw a 1.8 percent increase.

 According to the Dallas Regional Chamber, the city has more activity in terms of manufacturing than any other metropolitan area in Texas.
 It makes up nearly 30 percent of the state’s employment numbers.

-Dallas Regional Chamber, DFW (Dallas Fort Worth) figures show that the city’s manufacturing activity is higher than that of all other metropolitan areas in Texas.
-Almost 30 percent of the jobs in the state are in the manufacturing sector.
-Lockheed Martin, Texas Instruments, and General Motors are some of the big players looking to enter the market.
+According to the Dallas Regional Chamber, DFW (Dallas Fort Worth) has more manufacturing activity than any other Texas metropolitan area, cornering nearly 30 percent of the state’s jobs in this sector.
+A General Motors assembly plant, Texas Instruments, and Lockheed Martin are the big players looking to enter the market.